Experience the ever changing and fascinating life of the Mekong, while being surrounded by the décor that is a fusion of contemporary Asian design.

 Vietnam and Cambodia are countries experiencing colossal change.
 Although modern in outlook, they still retain a unique traditional Far Eastern character.
 Bicycles and mopeds outnumber cars by 100 to 1, so now is the time to visit these most captivating and colourful destinations whilst so much of this uniqueness and tradition remain in evidence!
 And the best way to discover these two fascinating countries is just as it always has been - from their beautiful arterial waterway, the stunning Mekong River.

-The price of this holiday is per person, based on two people sharing a twin room/cabin; five nights bed and breakfast in four-star hotels and seven nights on full board basis, including non-alcoholic soft drinks, local beer and local wine at mealtimes on the RV Mekong Prestige II; all flights as mentioned; all transfers; porterage; guided tours of Saigon & Cu Chi tunnels, one-day entrance and guided tour of Angkor; all shore excursions as described whilst on the cruise; gratuities for ship’s crew; the services of a Riviera tour manager.
+The price of this holiday is per person, based on two people sharing a twin room/cabin; five nights bed and breakfast in four-star hotels and seven nights on full board, including non-alcoholic soft drinks, local beer and local wine at mealtimes on the RV Mekong Adventurer; all flights as mentioned; all transfers; porterage; guided tours of Saigon & Cu Chi tunnels, one-day entrance and guided tour of Angkor; all shore excursions as described whilst on the cruise; gratuities for ship’s crew; the services of a Riviera tour manager.

 Not Included: Vietnamese & Cambodian visas - please see visa and health information.